ropensci/qualR/README.md

 #### Downloading multiple parameters from one AQS

-`MonitorArRetrieve` is similar to `CetesbRetrieveParam`, so it allows us to download multiple paramenters.
+`MonitorArRetrieve` is similar to `CetesbRetrieveParam`, so it allows us to download multiple parameters.
 Here, we will download Ozone, Nitric oxide, Nitrogen dioxide, wind speed and direction.

 ```R